faithvoid/checkla1n/README.md

 - checkra1n team (jailbreak utility)
 - Adrian Jagielak (bypass utility)

+# Disclaimer
 This repository is for educational purposes only.
-Make sure to consult your country's laws on the legality of jailbreaking your devices before using this application!
+Make sure to consult your country's laws on the legality of jailbreaking your devices before using any of the bundled applications!